nexspace-startup/nexSpace/nexspace-frontend/src/features/threeDMode/README.md

 The `ThreeDExperience` component is wired into `MeetingPanel` when the view mode is set to `3d`.
 It now renders the live campus scene plus supporting UI chrome:

-- A performant Three.js scene with baked ambient lighting, room floor meshes, labels, and avatar capsules that gently bob to signal presence.
+- A performant Three.js scene with baked ambient lighting, themed room builds, and avatar capsules that gently bob to signal presence.
 - Deterministic room-aware avatar layout for remote peers plus smooth WASD controls for the local user with collision bounds that keep everyone on campus.
 - An interactive minimap with per-room occupancy counts, click-to-waypoint navigation, and Alt-click clearing so teammates can plot paths without breaking flow.
+- A collapsible control dock that houses room status, the minimap, quality presets, and the new first-person/third-person view toggle.
-- Join-nudge surface that deduplicates entries with a cooldown.
+- Join-nudge surface that deduplicates entries with a cooldown and now triggers wave, huddle, and DM actions via the meeting store.
 - Quality selector with Low/Medium/High presets that map to renderer fidelity and shadows.
 - Live spatial audio routing tied to room boundaries and proximity falloff so conversations fade as people move away or enter other rooms.
 - Dynamic floor cues and in-scene waypoint markers that guide the local avatar toward selected destinations while rendering shared guidance for remote teammates.
+- Distinct room decor for each zone (desks in the open area, lounge seating, conference tables, event stage, etc.) to reinforce sense of place without sacrificing performance.

 ## Persistence & Settings